osk2/yamaha-soundbar/README.md

   *(boolean)* *(Optional)* Set to `True` to override the default router mode used by the component with wifi-direct connection mode (more details below).

 **uuid:**
   *(string)* *(Optional)* Hardware UUID of the player.
-If not specified, can be read from the attibutes of the player.
-Set it manually to that value to handle cases when Home Assistant starts up without the Linkplay device being available.
+Can be read out from the attibutes of the entity.
+Set it manually to that value to handle double-added entity cases when Home Assistant starts up without the Linkplay device being on the network at that moment.

 **led_off:**
   *(boolean)* *(Optional)* Set to `True` to turn off the LED on the front panel of the Arylic devices (works only for this brand).